gaurav-null/amazon-analytics-dashboard/README.md

 ## Overview

-Nebula Analytics Dashboard is a web-based analytics platform that provides a visually striking interface for data visualization and business intelligence.
+Amazon Analytics Dashboard is a web-based analytics platform that provides a visually striking interface for data visualization and business intelligence.
 Built with Python's Dash framework, it combines powerful data processing capabilities with an intuitive user interface.

 ## Features